Thang285/A_data_pipeline_analyzing_log_from_an_recruitment_plaform/README.md

 ### Technology used
 - Pyspark
 - Kafka
-- Airflow (have yet to be deployed due to technology issues)
+- Airflow (have yet to be deployed due to hardware issues)
 - Grafana
 - Docker
 - Python